sjaehn/BSchaffl/README.md

 # B.Choppr
 An audio stream chopping LV2 plugin.

 Description: B.Choppr cuts the audio input stream into a repeated sequence of up to 16 chops.
 Each chop can be leveled up or down (gating).
+B.Choppr is the successor of B.Slizr.

+B.Choppr is in development and should not be used for production, yet.
+Forward and backward compatibility are not guaranteed at this point of development.

 Installation
 ------------